dereuromark/cakephp-ide-helper/README.md

 This plugin is **supposed to work with ANY IDE that supports annotations**.
 The so far 100% compatible and tested ones are:
 - PHPStorm
 - ...
-[Report or PR your IDE of choice here to confirm full compatibility]
+[Report or PR your IDE of choice here to confirm its full compatibility]

 ## Install
 Install it as `require-dev` dependency: